-In the last few years, the City of Seattle has rezoned many parcels in Sub Areas 1 and 6 due to their proximity to the coming Light Rail train stations.
+In the last few years, the City of Seattle has rezoned many parcels mainly in Sub Area 4 due to their proximity to the coming Roosevelt underground Light Rail train station.
 This has led to increased land values and a change in the highest and best use.
-There are parcels that once had a single family residence on site.
-On this same site due to the zoning change and demand for housing, you can now build a 7 story apartment building.
 Density is increasing in all areas where the current zoning is higher than single family residential.
 In the past, builders would tear down an old house in a low-rise zone (LR1, LR2, LR3 zones), divide the land into smaller parcels, and build townhouses.
-This is still happening to some degree but a newer trend is to build an apartment building or rooming house (depending on zoning).
-It appears that the income potential may be greater if building an apartment/rooming house than if constructing townhouses.
+This is still happening to some degree, but a newer trend is to build an apartment building or condos depending on the area.
 When comparing parcels, as zoning and lot size increase, the likelihood of denser development also increases.